FAQ | SmartScan Forensic Spyware Detection

 • Every 6 hours: SSLBL (JA3, certs, IPs), Feodo, URLhaus, ThreatFox

-• Daily: Government Spyware IOCs, Emerging Threats, Spamhaus DROP, Tranco whitelist
+• Daily: Government Spyware IOCs, Emerging Threats, Spamhaus DROP, Tranco whitelist, Cloud CIDRs

 • Weekly: JA4DB (FoxIO)